mcquenji/dscript/docs/host/external-functions.md

 permissions external::storage, external::network;
 ```

 The names after `external::` are defined by the host, not by the language.
-At analysis time the declarations are recorded but only enforced once a runtime exists.
+At analysis time the declarations are recorded and enforced at run time when scripts are executed.

 ## Binding Functions